apache/spark/docs/apache-airflow-providers-microsoft-azure/connections/azure_batch.rst

 Configuring the Connection
 --------------------------

-Login
+Batch Account Name
     Specify the Azure Batch Account Name used for the initial connection.

-Password
+Batch Account Access Key
-    Specify the Azure Batch Key used for the initial connection.
+    Specify the access key used for the initial connection.

-Extra
-    Specify the extra parameters (as json dictionary) that can be used in Azure Batch connection.
-    The following parameters are all optional:
+Batch Account URL

-    * ``account_url``: Specify the batch account url you would like to use.
+    Specify the batch account URL you would like to use.

 When specifying the connection in environment variable you should specify it using URI syntax.

 Note that all components of the URI should be URL-encoded.